Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    10. In case the language of a track changes, a new CMAF header with updated "[=mdhd=]" and/or "[=elng=]" SHOULD be sent.
 The CMAF header MUST be identical, except the "elng" tag.
-   11. Track roles SHOULD be signaled in the ingest by using a kind box in UserDataBox ("udta").
-The kind box MUST contain a schemeIdUri urn:mpeg:dash:role:2011 and a value containing a Role as defined in [[!MPEGDASH]].
+   11. Track roles SHOULD be signaled in the ingest by using a "kind" box in UserDataBox ("udta").
+The "kind" box MUST contain a schemeIdUri urn:mpeg:dash:role:2011 and a value containing a Role as defined in [[!MPEGDASH]].
 In case this signaling does not occur, the processing entity can define the role for the track independently.